Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Saturn is considered one of the most complex gods in Roman mythology.
 Scholars have a hard time figuring out what is original about him and what was taken from Greek myths.

 - Saturn's festival was in December.
 People celebrated Saturn annually to remember the consecration of his temple.
 Cronus was celebrated from June to July.

 Saturn was associated with magic, power, creation, and destruction.
-He wielded lightning like his son Jupiter.
+He wielded lightning, and his son Jupiter did too.
 Saturn was associated with creation myths.

 - Sacrifices to Saturn were performed with the head uncovered.

 - Saturn himself appeared in images covered with a white veil and a sickle.